About the Collective

 We are committed to care for leaders’ long-term health and celebrate the longevity of leaders in the nonprofit sector.

-The Lead Team of Deep Roots Collective guides the program direction and serve as a point of connection for those new to the nonprofit sector in our city.
+The Advisory Board of Deep Roots Collective provides shared wisdom, accountability, and advocacy to ensure the mission flourishes.
+Board members guide strategic direction, steward financial health, and serve as ambassadors within Denver’s nonprofit community.
 Each leader is committed to the daily work of leading a nonprofit organization and following the Way of Jesus.

 -